GoogleCloudPlatform/cloud-hackathons/hacks/recaptcha-cloudarmor-security/README.md

 - Choose something reasonable for the VM series such as `N1`
 - Keep note of the subnet you use for networking and make sure everything you create in this gHack uses the same subnet
 - Add a network tag: `allow-health-check`
+    > [!NOTE]
-    > **Note** The network tag **allow-health-check** ensures that the HTTP Health Check and SSH firewall rules apply to these instances.
+    > The network tag **allow-health-check** ensures that the HTTP Health Check and SSH firewall rules apply to these instances.

+    > [!NOTE]
-    > **Note** Make sure to type a space or press tab after typing the tag name, otherwise it might not get set.
+    > Make sure to type a space or press tab after typing the tag name, otherwise it might not get set.

 - We need to use a start up script to install some things on a new VM.
 Paste this code into the **Startup Script** field: